Reform scam FAQs

 May 30, 2025

-The Minister is calling the proposals a reform package, claiming that they will improve responsiveness, efficiency and certainty of how our fisheries are managed.
-The proposed changes are not reforms.
-They are merely changes to improve quota owners’ interests at the expense of the public, the marine environment and small-scale fishers.
-Real reforms require meaningful ...
+The Minister for Oceans and Fisheries is calling the proposed changes to the Fisheries Act a reform package, claiming that they will improve responsiveness, efficiency and certainty of how our fisheries are managed.
+The proposed changes are not real reforms.
+They are changes to give more control to commercial interests at the expense of the ...
 Read more.